Pakistan's CPEC delusion - first published 2016

 China to eventually destroy their exports and a good part of their domestic

-industry, with subsidised tax free Chinese products.
+industry, with subsidized tax free Chinese products.
 How China deals with its

 close ally should be an eye opener to those suggesting India be more